 Ohio Governor Proposes New Gun Control Laws, Marking Shift From Past GOP Leadership

-Gov. Mike DeWine (R-Ohio) is calling for a version of the "Red Flag Law," expanded background checks, and other gun control proposals in the wake of the mass shooting in Dayton over the weekend that left nine people dead.
+Gov. Mike DeWine, R-Ohio, is calling for a version of the "red flag" law, expanded background checks, and other gun control proposals in response to the mass shooting in Dayton over the weekend that left nine people dead.
 These proposals represent a dramatic shift in the way Ohio's state leadership has handled gun policies for most of the decade.

 Mass Shooting In Dayton, Ohio Leaves 9 Dead, Dozens Injured